Last Updated on October 12, 2021 by Cynthia A. Rose

 Do you intend to grind raw meat?
 If yes, then you need to maintain the raw meat at a shallow temperature.
 Usually, low temperature is essential in the prevention of the growth of any bacteria on the surface of your meat, thus preventing it from penetrating the meat when you are grinding.

 Therefore, before you begin the process, ensure the temperature of the meat is below 400 F to prevent such contamination of bacteria.
-This requires that you keep your meat into a bowl of the ice during the grinding process.
+This requires that you keep your meat in a bowl of the ice during the grinding process.

 Once you have maintained and attained the temperature, you can now begin to cut your meat into small and uniform pieces.
 Ensure that the meat that you are chopping is not too large for hassle-free and smooth grinding.